ZkTickets - An event ticketing protocol using ZKP

 Github Link : GitHub - StrawberryChocolateFudge/ZkTickets: A Crypto Note based event ticketing platform

-Project Goal: The goal was to create an event ticketing solution built with ZKP that mimics the use of platforms like Resident Advisor.
+Project Goal: The goal was to create a decentralized event ticketing solution built with ZKP

 Project Info: